Ankush96/Biom/README.md

-# Sclara
+# Sclera
-A package for Sclara based Biometrics
+A package for Sclera based Biometrics